-Our Belleville car accident lawyers at Cates Mahoney, LLC are here to help.
+Our Illinois car accident lawyers at Cates Mahoney, LLC are here to help.
 We will assess your situation and help you navigate the legal issues involved.
 Contact us today for a free, no-obligation consultation at 618-277-3644.

 What is the Illinois Dram Shop Act?

 In many states, there is a potential to recover compensation from unexpected parties.
 Most people fail to think of the multitude of people and companies that may be responsible for their losses.
 The Illinois Dram Shop Act addresses one such situation.

 A “dram shop” is a bar, tavern, restaurant, liquor store, or other commercial establishment that serves or sells alcohol.
 If a business sells or serves alcohol to a visibly intoxicated person or a minor, who subsequently causes injury or death to a third party, that business may be liable for damages caused.
 The Illinois Dram Shop Act serves as an added protection in those cases where bartenders or waitresses continued service of alcohol to someone who was obviously intoxicated, or to a minor, and that individual then caused a collision which resulted in bodily harm.

 The basic elements to a Dram Shop cause of action are that:

 - A business or vendor is engaged in the sale or distribution of alcohol;